nebari-dev/nebari-docs/docs/docs/how-tos/domain-registry.md

 ## Setting up a DNS

-During deployment, Qhub will generate an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) IP for connection with the Kubernetes cluster and all related services that Qhub runs.
-If not automatically handled, Qhub will request the user to generate the necessary [DNS records](https://www.cloudflare.com/en-gb/learning/dns/dns-records/) and update the domain within the newly created IP:
+During deployment, Nebari will generate an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) IP for connection with the Kubernetes cluster and all related services that Nebari runs.
+If not automatically handled, Nebari will request the user to generate the necessary [DNS records](https://www.cloudflare.com/en-gb/learning/dns/dns-records/) and update the domain within the newly created IP:

 ```bash
 Take IP Address 12.312.312.312 and update DNS to point to "your.domain" [Press Enter when Complete]